 Mrs. Crozier glanced sideways at her.
 “Yes.
 Show me their graves, if you so desire.”

 Upon reaching the village they entered the graveyard.
-The family plot lay outlined by curbstones, Kate’s mother and brothers, a large memorial and four small ones, erected in a row.
+The family plot lay outlined by curbstones.
+Erected in a row, first a large memorial for Kate’s mother, then three rectangular flat stones marked only infant boy, and finally a small arch-topped stone.
 They stopped in front of each, Kate tarrying longest at Alfred George, the brother she could remember.
 We called him Alfie.
 He liked toy soldiers.
 Suddenly Kate couldn’t read the engravings, her vision blurred, and tears dropped from her eyes.
 She blinked hard to spill them out, trying to hide her emotions, mindful of her training.
 I must control myself…